-Checking the Bolts and Nuts Tightening Torque
+7.9 Checking the Bolts and Nuts Tightening Torque

-Check the toques of bolts and nuts at initial 50 hrs. or prior to initial use and then every 250 h.
+Check the toques of bolts and nuts at the initial 50 hrs. or prior to initial use and then every 250 h.
 Tighten them to the set torque if needed.
 Replace the damaged with identical ones.
-Refer to the below tables for required torques.
+For required torques, see the table below.